Posted on 29 Nov 2016

 The judge also struck down the provision that would automatically raise the exemption level every 3 years.

 The Department of Labor can appeal the injunction to the U.S. Court of Appeals, or can litigate the issue on its merits.
 The incoming new administration can also make changes.
-For now, small businesses and state governments can hold tight, and insure that they are in compliance with the existing FLSA requirements.
-It may also be a good time to evaluate current pay standards in an effort to keep your best employees.
+For now, businesses and state governments can hold tight, and insure that they are in compliance with the existing FLSA requirements.
+It may also be a good time to evaluate current pay standards in an effort to keep your best employees and utilize a clock in, clock out system to capture accurate employee hours.
+This will also help control overtime.

 Stay tuned and stay in touch by following us on Facebook.
 We will provide updates as they come.